iobeam/iobeam-client-python/README.md

     now = ... # e.g., now = int(time.time() * 1000) (import time first)
     d = iobeam.DataPoint(t, timestamp=now)

-(The timestamp provided should be in milliseconds since epoch.
-The value can be integral or real.)
+(The value can be integral or real.
+If the timestamp provided is an integer, it is assumed to be milliseconds; for other units, see the following section.)

 Now, pick a name for your data series (e.g., "temperature"), and add the `iobeam.DataPoint` under that series: